wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

    * Adjust provisioned throughput using an Azure CLI script
    * Create an Azure Cosmos DB for NoSQL container using Azure Resource Manager templates
 > 13 - Create server-side programming constructs in Azure Cosmos DB for NoSQL:
-* Build multi-item transactions with the Azure Cosmos DB for NoSQL 39 min Create a stored procedure with the Azure portal
+   * Build multi-item transactions with the Azure Cosmos DB for NoSQL 39 min
+   <a target="_blank" href="https://learn.microsoft.com/en-us/training/modules/build-multi-item-transactions-azure-cosmos-db-sql-api/6-exercise-create-stored-procedure-azure-portal">EXERCISE</a>: with the Azure portal, Author & Rollback a server-side JavaScript <strong>stored procedure</strong> scoped to a single logical partition
    * Expand query and transaction functionality in Azure Cosmos DB for NoSQL Implement and then use user-defined functions with the SDK
 <br /><br />